 the restricted order of insertions and deletions makes this easy to deal with.
-But in a language like C++ or Java, programmers can allocate and deallocate space in complex ways through use of new.
+But in a language like C^{++} or Java, programmers can allocate and deallocate space in complex ways through use of new.
 Where does this space come from?
 This section discusses memory management techniques for the general problem of handling space requests of variable size.

 The basic model for memory management is that we have a (large) block of contiguous memory locations, which we will call the memory pool.
 Periodically, memory requests are issued for some amount of space in the pool.
 The memory manager has the job of finding a contiguous block of locations of at least the requested size from somewhere within the memory pool.
 Honoring such a request is called a memory allocation.
 The memory manager will typically return some piece of information that the requester can hold on to so that later it can recover the record that was just stored by the memory manager.
 This piece of information is called a handle.
-At some point, space that has been requested might no longer be needed, and this space can be returned to the memory manager so that it can be reused.
-This is called a memory deallocation.
-The memory manager should then be able to reuse this space to satisfy later memory requests.
+At some point, space that has been requested might no longer be needed, and this space can be returned to the memory manager should then be able to reuse this space to satisfy later memory requests.
 We can define an ADT for the memory manager as shown in Figure 12.8.